baxmittens/XMLParser.jl/README.md

 # XMLParser.jl
 A lightweight XML parser which is purely written in Julia.

-For extensive use of XML features, consider using one of the following XML-libraries: [LightXML.jl](https://github.com/JuliaIO/LightXML.jl), [EzXML.jl](https://github.com/JuliaIO/EzXML.jl).

 See the [documentation](https://baxmittens.github.io/XMLParser.jl/dev/):

 [![][docs-dev-img]][docs-dev-url]

+For extensive use of XML features, consider using one of the following XML-libraries: [LightXML.jl](https://github.com/JuliaIO/LightXML.jl), [EzXML.jl](https://github.com/JuliaIO/EzXML.jl).

+There exist another XML library [XML.jl](https://github.com/joshday/XML.jl) purely written in Julia.

 ### Unsupported features